cloudflare/cloudflare-docs/content/d1/learning/remote-development.md

 # Develop remotely

-D1 has support for remote development, using the [dashboard playground](/workers/learning/playground/#using-the-playground).
-The dashboard playground uses a browser version of VS Code, letting you rapidly iterate on your Worker entirely in your browser.
+D1 supports remote development using the [dashboard playground](/workers/learning/playground/#using-the-playground).
+The dashboard playground uses a browser version of Visual Studio Code, allowing you to rapidly iterate on your Worker entirely in your browser.

-## Bind a D1 database to a Worker
+## 1. Bind a D1 database to a Worker

 {{<Aside type="note">}}

 This guide assumes you have previously created a Worker, and a D1 database.

-Users new to D1 and/or Cloudflare Workers should visit the [D1 tutorial](/d1/get-started/) to install `wrangler` and deploy their first database.
+Users new to D1 and/or Cloudflare Workers should read the [D1 tutorial](/d1/get-started/) to install `wrangler` and deploy their first database.

 {{</Aside>}}